VRConservation/fbabook/_sources/chapters/monitoring.md

 - **Participatory research and measurement**.
 Partner with science-based organizations to increase your learning and expand capacity, or use citizen science to engage and connect the general public to your mission and collect data/demystify conservation science at the same time.
 Employing participatory approaches at all levels of evaluation also takes more time but makes for more meaningful, longer-lasting, and effective results in the long term.

 ## Background
-Monitoring and evaluation (M&E) are essential components of any successful project or program because they provide valuable insights into progress and effectiveness which organizations use to:
+Monitoring and evaluation (M&E) are essential components of any successful project or program because they provide valuable insights into progress and effectiveness, which organizations use to:

 🎯 Ensure accountability and demonstrate results to stakeholders; <br>
-🎯 Inform decision making for improved program management and quality; and <br>
+🎯 Inform decision-making for improved program management and quality; and <br>
-🎯 Provide information needed to generate revenue (fundraising, marketing, loans, etc.).
+🎯 Provide information to generate revenue (fundraising, marketing, loans, etc.).

 Monitoring and evaluation (M&E) are essential components of any successful project or program because they provide valuable insights into progress and effectiveness, which organizations use to: